Sauteed Sesame Green Beans

 Ingredients and substitutes

-- Green beans - I've used fresh beans but you can also use frozen beans for this recipe.
-Make sure to buy tender bright green beans from the market if using fresh.
+- Green beans – I’ve used fresh beans, but you can also use frozen beans for this recipe.
+Make sure to buy tender, bright green beans from the market if using fresh.

-- Oil - I love to use olive oil but you can also use sesame oil.
+- Oil – I love to use olive oil, but you can also use sesame oil.

-- Sesame seeds - toast the sesame seeds lightly for that nutty flavor.
+- Sesame seeds – Toast the sesame seeds lightly for that nutty flavor.

-- Garlic - use fresh garlic for this recipe.
+- Garlic – Use fresh garlic for this recipe.

-Sauteed sesame green beans
+Step-by-step: Sautéed green beans

-- Saute - To the same pan, add the oil and garlic.
-Saute over medium heat.
+- Sauté – To the same pan, add the oil and garlic.
+Sauté over medium heat.
 Add the beans and toss them in the oil.

 - Season – Add salt and pepper to taste.
 Then add the lemon juice and sesame seeds.